 All organisations who report to either (or both) of the collections will have the opportunity to provide input and feedback into the Review.
-An online survey option for providing input is being developed, and we will advise reporting organisations when the survey is open.

 We are also happy to discuss the collections over the phone – if you are interested, please send us an email at [email protected] and we will schedule a time to talk you.
 We will provide you with some questions in advance.